jayanthkoushik/corgy/docs/corgy.md

 type.
 Heterogenous collections, such as `Sequence[int, str]` cannot be added, and will raise `ValueError`.
 Untyped collections (e.g., `x: Sequence`), also cannot be added.

-Collection types other than `Sequence` (like `Tuple`) will be added with a custom action, which will convert parsed values to the appropriate collection type.

 *Literal*
 For `Literal` types, the provided values are passed to the `choices` argument